Burnie Burns: Return to live-action, Captain Dynamic and RT Shorts: 2009

-Hosting and producing work: 2008–present
+Hosting and producing work: 2008–2015

 On December 29, 2008 Burns co-hosted the inaugural episode of the Drunk Tank audio podcast, alongside his Rooster Teeth co-workers Geoff Ramsey and Gus Sorola.
 The podcast consists largely of comedic commentary on the popular culture of the week, including video games, recent news, website features, sports and upcoming projects and is available for download through iTunes, Zune Marketplace and their website.
 It has since become one of the more popular features of the site, at one point becoming the #1 most downloaded podcast on iTunes, as well as a featured podcast in the iTunes Store.
 New episodes have been released regularly every Wednesday since April 10, 2009, with occasional special episodes or multiple releases in one week.

 In September 2011, the podcast was renamed The Rooster Teeth Podcast.
 The show has since become available in video form and Burns continues to make regular appearances.
 On January 7, the podcast won "Best Gaming Podcast" at the 8th Annual Podcast Awards.
 The Rooster Teeth Podcast has recently adapted a new style of doing podcasts in which they live stream to "sponsors" on their website, in video, the night before the release of the audio podcast on iTunes and their site.
 The sponsor live stream is then later available 1 day on the Rooster website and 2 days later on YouTube.

 Burns began co-hosting Immersion alongside Griffon Ramsey in 2010.
 The show tests the concepts of video games in real life, such as whether the heckling that sometimes occurs in multiplayer video games would negatively affect the performance of real soldiers.
 Burns joked in The Rooster Teeth Podcast that the series started as an "elaborate way for [them] to do fun stuff and get paid for it".
 Geoff Ramsey and Gus Sorola were the test subjects throughout the first season.
 Gavin Free and Michael Jones (of Achievement Hunter) served as the test subjects for the second season.